 **Helpful tips and common mistakes

-Monitor the heat on your stove top, lowering the heat as needed.
+Start by heating a touch of oil over medium heat.
+Add the onions and saute, stirring occasionally.
+Monitor the heat on your stovetop, lowering the heat as needed.
 If you notice the pan drying out, add a little bit of water to the onions.
 If the onion starts to burn, reduce the heat.
 Make sure to stir occasionally while the onions are cooking, but not too often that the onions are constantly moving.
 Stirring too frequently won't give the onions enough time with the heat of the pan to cook and caramelize.
-About halfway through, the onions are starting to develop the brown color.
+About halfway through, the onions will start to brown.

-I thoroughly enjoyed this caramelized onion, bacon and gruyere spread.
-The sweet onions with the salty bacon and creamy texture of the spread itself is a wonderful combination.
+I thoroughly enjoyed this caramelized onion, bacon, and gruyere dip.
+The sweet onions with the salty bacon and creamy texture of the cheese spread itself is a wonderful combination.
 I had mine with crostini, whole wheat baguette, and even tortilla chips, all appropriate dipping sides!
 If your guests are heavy dippers, I recommend making a large batch because this dip is addicting.
-Trust me, if they like the spread as much as I did (which I'm sure they will) you'll need more spread!
+Trust me, if they like the dip as much as I did (which I'm sure they will) you'll need a big portion!